 RELATED: Love art as much as we do?
 20+ craft supplies will get you started!

 I assure you, this was not the easiest task.
-In fact, it was a lot of redirecting and refocusing.
-Catch our Instagram stories for some behind-the-scenes how this all went down.
-For one, my three-year-old was certain the bottom drawer would be used for his Matchbox cars.
+Getting the art center resources was a lot of redirecting and refocusing.
+My three-year-old was certain the bottom drawer should be used for his Matchbox cars and the top shelf for Legos.

 Why Include Kids to Fill the Art Cart?